 We are fortunate to have our own swimming teacher and pool.
 Swimming takes place weekly at St Cuthbert and The First Martyrs’, for pupils from Reception upwards.
 Priority is given to increasing water confidence and ensuring that all children learn to swim.
 A high percentage of children develop their swimming techniques to award level.

 The school’s high reputation in P.E is maintained through extra-curricular activity and children regularly participate in local competitions.
-Extra curricular activities are available in through our Sports Club and holiday clubs.
-A number of these activities are provided in partnership with fully qualified coaches who are brought in to provide expert tuition.
+Extra-curricular activities are available through a range of lunchtime and after-school sports clubs.
+A number of these activities are provided in partnership with fully qualified coaches who are brought in to provide expert tuition from outside agencies and other schools, such as Bradford Grammar School.

 Modern Foreign Languages

 Art and Design

 At St Cuthbert's, art forms an important part of the curriculum.
 We believe art education stimulates creativity and imagination whilst giving the child unique opportunities to develop intellectually, emotionally, physically and socially.
 Therefore, we believe that it should be taught as an individual subject as well as incorporated into other curriculum lessons.
-We regularly hold themed art days where children have the chance to work with an artist.
+We regularly hold themed art days where children have the chance to work with an artist, and benefit from a number of highly-skilled teaching and support staff who work within weekly lessons to provide excellent modelling of key skills and support the pupils' artistic development.

 As part of their Humanities Studies, children are encouraged to develop an interest in the past, to appreciate past achievements and major events – both national and worldwide – and to develop an understanding of their own and their family’s history and how values and attitudes may have changed.